Obama wants rigorous inquiry in prostitution scandal

 The scandal embarrassed the U.S. government and overshadowed the summit hosted by its ally Colombia.

-It also marred the previously sparkling reputation of the Secret Service, whose agents guard presidents and their families as well as top government officials and diplomatic missions in Washington.

-A senior U.S. congressman said the scandal also raised the possibility that bad behavior has gone unnoticed before and he called on investigators to determine if there had been past transgressions.
+A senior U.S. congressman said the scandal also raised the possibility that bad behaviour has gone unnoticed before and he called on investigators to determine if there had been past transgressions.

 PLACES ON LEAVE